azhimArief/azhimArief/README.md

 # Hi there, I'm Azhim Arief but you can call me Ajim 👋

-## I'm a Student and Future Software Developer!!
+## I'm a Student and Software Developer!!

 - 🌱 I’m currently trying to learn React
 - 🥅 2022 Goals: Learning on how to become a software developer